deebloo/generator-angular-blueprint/README.md

 ### Directive

-Generates a new Angular Directive
+Generates a new Angular Directive.

 Example:
 ```